Sleeping with “Bar Women” in Siem Reap, Cambodia as a Way to Meet Someone (A Conversation)

 She carried him back to her couch, but when she sat down, he immediately jumped out of her lap and perched right back up on the windowsill to plan another opportunity to escape.

 She checked the status of her nursing certification application for New York.
-Everyday, she was waiting.
-Waiting, waiting, waiting.
-She felt like her life has been stuck in limbo.
+Everyday, she was waiting, waiting, waiting.
+She felt like her life had been stuck in limbo.

 She put that aside and picked up her Thai comic book.
 It satirized the latest developments in Thai politics, how the current military-backed government had bamboozled democracy to maintain their iron grip like always.
 She also felt like this was the same old song and dance.
 Like she had been reading about this same story happening again and again.